braze-inc/braze-docs/_docs/_partners/additional_channels/surveys/iterate.md

 ## Customize User Attribute Names

 By default, the user attribute created for a question is the same as it's prompt.
-For example a question with the prompt: "Overall, how satisfied are you with Iterate?" will be added as the user attribute `Overall, how satisfied are you with Iterate?` in Braze.
-In some cases you may want to customize that, to do that click on the *Customize user attribute names* dropdown in the **Create your Survey** step above and enter any custom names you'd like.
+For example, a question with the prompt: "Overall, how satisfied are you with Iterate?" will be added as the user attribute `Overall, how satisfied are you with Iterate?` in Braze.
+In some cases you may want to customize that, to do that, click on the *Customize user attribute names* dropdown in the **Create your Survey** step above and enter any custom names you'd like.

 ## Use Cases

 With Iterate you can collect nearly any type of data.
 Ranging from personal info (name, age, email), performance data (NPS, Customer Satisfaction, star ratings), preferences (preferred device, preferred frequency of communication), or personality (favorite book, dog or cat person).
 What you ask is entirely up to you and what kind of audiences you're looking to build.

+[6]: {{site.baseurl}}/api/basics?redirected=true#endpoints